DCMLab/mozart_piano_sonatas/README.md

 ## Repetitions

 By default, all data is being returned as though playing every section only once, i.e. without first endings (without *prima volta*).
 Instead, you may choose the 'unfolded' version that duplicates notes and labels depending on the piece's repeat structure.
 Simply add `-u` to the parameters.
+This puts first and second endings in their correct positions, thus creating correct transitions and event counts that are closer to what is actually being performed.